- Christmas trees

-Daily Harvest Express (Carlsbad) delivers produce, dairy, meats and eggs to a limited number of locations.
+Daily Harvest Express (Carlsbad) delivers produce, dairy, meats and eggs tolocations including farmer's markets in East County.

 Eli’s Farms (Fallbrook) has a CSA with fruits, vegetables, honey and eggs for pickup at several locations.
 They also sell products through a farm stand.

 Farm Stand West (Escondido) has fruits, vegetables, gluten-free baked goods and eggs at its farm stand.